shijiale0609/MacroSimGNN/README.md

 ## Please cite our work and star this repo if it helps your research
 Our work is submitted for peer review.
-Pre-print on ChemRxiv.
+[Preprint on ChemRxiv](https://doi.org/10.26434/chemrxiv-2024-8hs2k).

 How to cite